SkyAkki/admin-dashboard/README.md

 3. Learnings
 Generally we want to avoid setting background-size property with the background shorthand.
 But if needed we use it after setting position in shorthand starting with a '/' symbol.

+4. Improvements
+    Make grid column sizing flexible using autofill and repeat.